-1.1 Statement of intent
+1 Statement of intent

-Personal data is information which relates to identifiable living individuals.
-We will act in accordance with current legislation and meet current best practice with regard to the processing of personal data.
-The Landmark Trust is registered as a data controller in the United Kingdom under the Data Protection Act 1998.
-Our data protection registration number is Z6936788.
+Personal data is information that relates to identifiable living individuals.
+Landmark will act in accordance with current legislation and meet current best practice with regard to the processing of personal data.
+We are committed to safeguarding your personal information.

-1.2 Collection of personal data
+2 Collection of personal data

 - estimate our audience size and usage pattern;